CarageaAlexandru/diceGame/README.md

-# diceGame
+# diceGame Project

+## Introduction

-This is my first project, updates to follow
+This is my first projects since starting my path to become a Junior Web Developer.

+In this project I have used plain HTML, JavaScript and CSS, trying to build a strong foundation.